ben-wangz/blog/kubernetes/software/tekton.md

         + ```shell
           kubectl -n tekton-pipelines apply -f tekton.ingress.yaml
           ```
+    * TODO ingress of tekton-pipelines-webhook.tekton-pipelines
+    * TODO ingress of tekton-triggers-webhook.tekton-pipelines
     * wait for all pods to be ready
         + ```shell
           # NOTE: wait command will be blocked by pods named `tekton-resource-pruner-...` which scheduled by jobs